 After your assessment you may be prescribed a simple aid to daily living by the Occupational Therapist.
-This includes equipment such as chair raisers, a raised toilet seat, a trolley etc. From 1 November 2019, Enabled Living Healthcare Limited will manage this process and you may be asked to collect the equipment at a specified collection point.
-Until this time, your Occupational Therapist will give you a prescription to receive the equipment from a local pharmacist.
+This includes equipment such as chair raisers, a raised toilet seat, a trolley etc. Equipment may be collected from stores or delivered and fitted.
+Enabled Living Healthcare Limited will manage this process and you may be asked to collect the equipment at a specified collection point.
 If larger items of equipment are needed these will be delivered directly to your home, installed and adjusted for you by the delivery technician.